 For example, when we say “The tea is hot,” we are simply describing the tea using the positive degree.
 If we say “This tea is hotter than the one I had yesterday,” we are using the comparative degree to show a difference between two things.
 And when we say “This is the hottest tea I have ever had,” we are using the superlative degree to show that this tea has the highest level of heat among all others.

-These comparisons help us be more specific and accurate when we talk about qualities such as size, speed, beauty, intelligence, and many others.
+These degrees of comparison examples help us be more specific and accurate when we talk about qualities such as size, speed, beauty, intelligence, and many others.

 In English, adjectives and adverbs are often used to describe qualities.
 When we want to compare these qualities among different people, things, or times, we use what is called the degree of comparison.
-There are three degrees:
+There are three types of degrees of comparison in Grammar:

 Positive Degree